 In its January 2012 bankruptcy filing, Kodak listed more than 100,000 creditors and debts totaling $6.75 billion.
-The Bank of New York Mellon, which serves as a trustee for other bondholders, is its top creditor with claims of more than $650 million.
-There are some well-known companies on the list, such as Sony, Nokia, Wal-Mart, Target, Best Buy, OfficeMax, Disney Studios, and CVS Health.
-On the plus side, Kodak's more than $5 billion in assets include properties in New York, Colorado, and Oklahoma.
+The Bank of New York Mellon, which served as a trustee for other bondholders, was its top creditor with claims of more than $650 million.
+There were some well-known companies on the list, including Sony, Nokia, Wal-Mart, Target, Best Buy, OfficeMax, Disney Studios, and CVS Health.
+On the plus side, Kodak's more than $5 billion in assets included properties in New York, Colorado, and Oklahoma.
 The company emerged from Chapter 11 in September 2013.

 Rochester, New York-based Kodak has manufacturing operations in Rochester; Dayton, Ohio; Weatherford, Oklahoma; and Columbus, Georgia.
 Outside the US, its manufacturing facilities are located in Canada, China, Germany, Japan, and the UK.